Bar Beach, Lagos

-Bar Beach is a beach on the Atlantic Ocean along the shoreline of Lagos, situated on Victoria Island.
+Bar Beach was a beach on the Atlantic Ocean along the shoreline of Lagos, situated on Victoria Island.
 For a time, it was the most popular beach in Nigeria especially when Lagos was the capital of the country.
+The beach serve as a venue for social activities like family outing, picnics and for some even spiritual gatherings.

 1970s to 1990s: Firing squad venue

 From the early 1970s to the late eighties, during the military regime, Bar Beach was a site where many convicted armed robbers and coup plotters were executed by firing squad.
 It was always a public spectacle, with thousands of spectators, including television cameras and print journalists.

 The first-ever public execution in Nigeria took place at Bar Beach in 1971.
 It was of Babatunde Folorunsho, for armed robbery.
 Others include Joseph Ilobo, Williams Alders Oyazimo, and Lawrence Anini and Dr. Oyenusi in the 90s.

 The convicted plotters of the coup of February 1976 that killed General Murtala Mohammed, including Major-General I D Bisalla and Col. Buka Suka Dimka, were also shot by firing squad on Bar Beach.